Ritzlgrmft/ionic-configuration-viewer/README.md

 Parameters

 - *language*: language used for the modal (currently only `en` or `de`).
-  If *tranlation* is passed as well, the language will be ignored.
+  If *translation* is passed as well, the language will be ignored.
 - *translation*: custom values for the translatable texts.

 Returns